 Schools help shape children's and adolescents' development.
 Children spend more than half of their waking hours in schools.
-Data indicate that students are substantially more likely to seek mental health support when school-based services are available.
-School-based services may reduce the stigma in seeking help for mental health concerns, one of the primary reasons that individuals and families do not get treatment.
+Data indicates that students are substantially more likely to seek mental health support when school-based services are available.
+School-based services may help reduce the stigma in seeking help for mental health concerns, one of the primary reasons that individuals and families do not seek support.